-A Medicare excess charge is the cost difference between the Medicare-approved insurance payment amount for a medical service and the amount your health care provider typically charges for that service.
+A Medicare Part B excess charges are the cost difference between the Medicare-approved insurance payment amount for a medical service and the amount your health care provider typically charges for that service.

 Participating vs. non-participating physicians

 Health care providers who do accept Medicare assignment are called “participating” doctors, and they cannot add excess charges.

 Doctors who do not accept Medicare assignment are called “non-participating” doctors, and they can add excess charges.

 If you go to a non-participating doctor, you could have to make a payment of up to 15% of the Medicare-approved amount for a service out of your own pocket as part of your Medicare Part B coverage.
 This applies only to certain services (for instance, medical supplies and equipment are excluded).

 Here’s an example of how this might work: